astavrop0/MAI_for_stock_return_predictability/README.md

 ### Data_interim_to_processed.ipynb

-The code in this notebook begins with the interim data, performs the necessary transformations as described in the report, and saves the final datasets in the "data/processed" folder.
+The code in this notebook begins with the interim data, performs the necessary transformations as described in the report, and saves the final datasets in the "data/processed" file.

 ### RegressionModel.ipynb